Kobalan/Airbnb/README.md

 ### Libraries/Modules needed for the project!
-- Plotly, Seaborn - (To plot and visualize the data)
+- Plotly- (To plot and visualize the data)
 - Pandas - (To Clean and maipulate the data)
 - Pymongo - (To store and retrieve the data by connecting with MongoDB Atlas)
 - Streamlit - (To Create Graphical user Interface)